PagaMasTarde/magento-1X/Documentation/configuration.md

 | Secret Key(*) |  String.
 | Simulator is enabled |  * Yes => Display the installments simulator  (Default) <br/> * No => Do not display the simulator

-:information_source: - Your keys are located on your [Pagantis profile](https://bo.pagantis.com/shop)
+:information_source: - Your keys are located on your [Clearpay profile](https://bo.clearpay.com/shop)

 ## :clipboard: Advanced configuration:
-While we recommend using the Pagantis module as is , you can customize some settings as shown below.
+While we recommend using the Clearpay module as is , you can customize some settings as shown below.

 You have to ways to edit your settings:
 * [Database queries](./configuration.md#edit-your-settings-using-database-queries)